Introduction to the Allas storage service

 - It is unsuitable for files that change constantly during their lifetime (e.g. most SQL databases).

-- Files larger than 5 GB must be divided into smaller segments.
-Normally, this is done automatically during upload.
+- In case of swift protocol, files larger than 5 GB are divided into smaller segments.
+Normally, this is done automatically during the upload.
 See Files larger than 5 GB.

 Billing and quotas